mattwaite/sportsdatabook/_book/20-facetwraps.md

 ![](20-facetwraps_files/figure-epub3/unnamed-chunk-4-1.png)<!-- -->

 And, not surprisingly, we get a hairball.
 We could color certain lines, but that would limit us to focus on one team.
 What if we did all of them at once?
 We do that with a `facet_wrap`.
 The only thing we MUST pass into a `facet_wrap` is what thing we're going to separate them out by.
-In this case, we preceed that field with a tilde, so in our case we want the Team field.
+In this case, we precede that field with a tilde, so in our case we want the Team field.
 It looks like this:

 ```r